 Visual Website Optimizer

-Quite similar to the other A/B testing applications above, Visual Website Optimizer is a very powerful testing tool that offers a large suite of services for integration in to your testing.
+Visual Website Optimizer is a very powerful A/B testing (and more!) tool that offers a large suite of services for integration in to your testing.

 - A/B testing